WDI-SEA/project-2-pitches/README.md

 ## Potential Roadblocks
 * Some of the data returned might be in German
 * Narrowing down what to search by
-* Keeping with one idea
+* Adding on too many ideas/changing which idea I want to develop